Jgergely11/slimNT/README.md

 The slimNT database is derived from Representative Proteome (RPs) and Reference Proteome Groups (RPGs) provided by [Protein Information Resource (PIR)](https://proteininformationresource.org/rps/).
 Reference proteomes and viral reference proteomes can be selected based on a desired cutoff thresholds.
 Selecting a higher cutoff value will create a larger, more robust database that will lend to increased accuracy at the expense of computation time.
 Conversely, selecting a lower threshold will result in a database that can be queried more quickly, but may only identify more distantly related sequences.

 To ensure a portable, reproducable workflow, a nextflow pipeline was developed to aggregate and build the slimNT database.
-The nextflow pipeline file slimNT.nf encompasses all the steps outlined below with single command.
 Detailed instructions to install nextflow can be found here https://www.nextflow.io/docs/latest/index.html.

 ## Data Collection